acidhelm/kq_olympic_scoring_test/README.md

 The script prints a lot of debug output, but at the end, it prints how many points each scene earned.  "tvtpeasf" is a simple 4-team bracket that demonstrates the calculations that the script does.
+You can also pass `-t clonekqxxvwc` to use a copy of the KQ 25 brackets that have been set up to work with the script.

 # The config file